IreneKilgannon/wsaa-project/README.md

 My hobby is dressmaking and I have an extensive collection of sewing patterns.
 I also have 4 close relations who also sew and a common question in our group chat is does anyone have x pattern?
 Or who has my pattern?

 My plan for this project is to have a database of sewing patterns.
 The database will have two tables, users and patterns.
 Each user will be to perform CRUD operations on the data.
+There is also an optional third table, borrow_logs for borrowing patterns.

 My dream project would have the following features: